 The bobcat’s powerful hind legs provide the force needed for jumping and running.

-However, the bobcat’s small size is also a weakness, as it makes the animal vulnerable to predators such as coyotes and foxes.
+However, the bobcat’s size is also a weakness, as it makes the animal vulnerable to predators such as coyotes and foxes.

 Alligator’s strengths and weaknesses